Therealchainman/archive-cp/cses/mathematics.md

 The only way I could find to get AC was to use python with Fraction and Decimal module.

+This solution basically iterates over A[i] and then over A[j] where j < i, and then you just need to ask what is the probability that A[j] is greater than A[i].

 ```py
 from decimal import Decimal, ROUND_HALF_EVEN
 from fractions import Fraction